How Many Quail Should You Start With? (A Beginner’s Guide)

 Curious about raising quail for meat?
 I walk through housing, processing age, and batch scheduling in this full guide.

-Quail don’t need as much room as chickens, but they still need enough space to move freely, stay clean, and avoid aggression.
+My first pen was only about 12 square feet, and I learned real quick that space fills up faster than you think.
+Quail don’t need as much room as chickens.
+But they still need space to move, stay clean, and avoid fighting.
 These are general space guidelines:

 If you’re not sure how many birds your setup can handle, reverse the math.
 Measure your available square footage and divide by the space each bird needs.